GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 # Smart Contract Integration

+## How It Works
 [Hypernet.ID](https://hypernet.id/) mints Non-Fungible Token assets directly to a user's account on the blockchain.
 This package allows protocol developers to gate access to their protocol by requiring that an account own a Hypernet.ID NFT and that it indicates the user has met certain identity check criteria.

+The `tokenURI` field of each Hypernet.ID NFT contains a bit field that indicates what Personally Identifying Information (PII) the user presented during their identity verification screening, what country code they were verified under, and the timestamp of when they passed the screening.
+This bitmap only indicates the PII was presented and passed verification checks; no PII is actually written to the blockchain.
+See the full [NFT specification](packates/developer-docs/token-specification.md) for details.

+**NOTE**: In order to adhere to the specification [EIP721](https://eips.ethereum.org/EIPS/eip-721) standard, the Hypernet.ID bit field is encoded as a UTF-8 string.
+The smart contract integration package handles conversion from UTF-8 to bits for you.

 Currently, the Hypernet.ID smart contract registries are only deployed to the Rinkeby Testnet.
 Therefor only smart contracts on that network can directly query a user's verification status.
 As Hypernet.ID deploys to other EVM-compatible